dev-workshops/one-day-android/01-day-one-morning.md

 After Lunch agenda:
 - Use jUnit to:
   - create variables and methods
-- Learn how to manipulate text in android
 - Create a basic ui
 - Add a click listener